An Experimentally Informed Continuum Grain Boundary Model: The Continuum Grain Boundary Model

 Thus, for a system free energy written as $\int_\Omega \Phi (\Delta \theta) \, dx $, the energy density can be approximated to leading orders as

-with its right hand side defined as in \eqref{eq:dim_en_dens}, and the function $\phi$ defined from experimental measurements as described in Sec. \ref{sec:gb_experimental_data}.
+with its right hand side defined as in \eqn{eq:dim_en_dens}, and the function $\phi$ defined from experimental measurements as described in Section \ref{sec:gb_experimental_data}.
 Thus, our higher order regularization arises from allowing for a more accurate accounting of the effect of misorientation on system energy beyond orientation gradients.

 The gradient flow evolution of the functional $F$ is expressed as